qPalee/LectureNotes/Year3/Sem1/PDPDI/principles-of-prigramming/lambda-calculus/Untyped.md

 $$M ::= x | \lambda x.M|\text{M M}$$

-A variable is a name for something that has to be supplied by the environment An abstraction stands for a function which, given an argument x, evaluates to the body M An application means the result of passing an argument N to the function M
+A variable is a name for something that has to be supplied by the environment An abstraction stands for a function which, given an argument $x$, evaluates to the body M An application means the result of passing an argument N to the function M

 **Anything can be applied to anything**